 When to See Your Doctor if You are Sick While Pregnant

 Your healthcare provider is there to help you have the safest and healthiest pregnancy possible.
-Do not hesitate to contact them with questions if you are sick while being pregnant.
+Do not hesitate to contact them with questions if you are sick while pregnant.
 It is essential to contact your provider if your symptoms cause you to miss meals, lose sleep, or if there is no improvement after a couple of days.

 It is also important to consult your physician if you develop a fever that is 102° Fahrenheit or greater.
 Lastly, if you begin to cough up discolored mucus or if your cough is accompanied by chest pain and/or wheezing, make sure to call your doctor.
 They may need to prescribe an antibiotic to kill the infection.